 Ground the black multimeter test lead directly on the battery negative terminal.

 Turn the Key on but don't start the engine.
 At this point your multimeter should register 4.7 Volts DC.

 Now, pump the vacuum pump to apply vacuum to the MAP sensor.
 The multimeter should register the following voltages at the following vacuum values (they may differ a little on your specific 2.8L S10/S15):

 Repeat this test step several times and each time, you should see the same values on your multimeter.

 OK, let's take a look at what your vacuum pump test results mean:

-CASE 3: Your multimeter registered 0 Volts: This usually means that the MAP sensor is fried.
-To be absolutely sure, I suggest confirming that the MAP sensor has power and ground.
-If both (power and ground) are present, the MAP is BAD.
+CASE 3: Your multimeter registered 0 Volts.
+This usually means that the MAP sensor is fried.
+To be absolutely sure, I suggest confirming that the MAP sensor has power and Ground.
+If both (power and Ground) are present, the MAP sensor is bad.
 To test for power, go to: TEST 2: Verifying The MAP Is Getting Power.